ORESoftware/npm-link-up/README.md

 ## NPM-Link-Up

-Note: This tool currently works great with NPM v4.
+<b>Disclaimer:</b> This tool currently works great with NPM v4 but not v5. <br>
 NPM v5 has problems, and these are problems with NPM itself, not with this tool.
-I assume that NPM will fix the problems with v5.0.3 etc, and then this tool will eventually work with later v5 releases.
+I assume that NPM will fix the problems with version 5, and then this tool will eventually work with later v5 releases.
 In short, use this tool with v4, if you can.
+NPM version 4.6.1 is recommended.
 If you get it working with v5, please let me know which version you use, I am curious.

 # About